 2. If students arrive after 8.30am they must sign in at reception.
 Their planner will be stamped with a late stamp.

 3. The first instance of lateness will result in a lunchtime detention.

 4. Two instances of lateness in a week will result in a Friday detention.

-6. Persistently late students may be put on report for punctuality, resulting in an enrichment detention for each instance of lateness.
+5. Persistently late students may be put on report for punctuality, resulting in a detention for each instance of lateness.